Specialization Coordinator: Anthony Petro

 - Adam Seligman (Social and Political Theory, Ritual Studies, Community Development and Public Anthropology)

-Affiliated Faculty: Allen Speight (Department of Philosophy), David Decosimo (School of Theology), Robert Weller (Department of Anthropology), Kimberly Arkin (Department of Anthropology), Linda Barnes (School of Medicine), and Lance Laird (School of Medicine)
+Affiliated Faculty: Allen Speight (Department of Philosophy), David Decosimo (School of Theology), Robert Weller (Department of Anthropology), Kimberly Arkin (Department of Anthropology), Linda Barnes (School of Medicine), Lance Laird (School of Medicine), and Jeremy Menchik (Pardee School of Global Studies)